Power belongs to the one with charge.

 Fundamental Innovation Systems International invests substantial time and resources into the advancement of power charging technologies.
 The development of smart charging techniques enables safer and more efficient power management and distribution.

 With research into progressive battery monitoring and charge optimization, Fundamental aims to develop more stable, yet faster charging, devices.
 Fundamental is also exploring concerted interaction between the device, power source, and battery for enhanced energy utilization.

 As part of its committed investment in smart charging technology, Fundamental continues to seek patent protection with the United States Patent and Trademark Office for its new inventions.

-Thirty-eight companies have taken a license to Fundamental’s patents, including the following:
+Forty-one companies have taken a license to Fundamental’s patents, including the following: